julianlk522/FITM/README.md

     -2rem (same as summaries)
 -Guidelines / heuristics for avoiding "marooned" tags
     -only proper nouns / abbreviations should be capitalized?
+-Remove link to Auto Summary map on summaries page

 ### Code Quality